mantczakaus/ont_amplicon/README.md

 The pipeline executed is represented as an HTML diagram in direct acyclic graph format.
 The vertices in the graph represent the pipeline’s processes and operators, while the edges represent the data dependencies (i.e. channels) between them.

 ### Preprocessing and host read filtering outputs
-If a merge step is required, fastcat will create a summary text file showing the read length distribution.
+If the fastq.gz files need to be merged for a sample, the resulting fastq.g file will be stored under the **SampleName/01_QC/fastcat** folder.
+The basecallign model used will also be captured in this folder in a file called **basecalling_model_inference.txt**.
-Quality check will be performed on the raw fastq file using [NanoPlot](https://github.com/wdecoster/NanoPlot) which is a tool that can be used to produce general quality metrics e.g. quality score distribution, read lengths and other general stats.
-A NanoPlot-report.html file will be saved under the **SampleName/qc/nanoplot** folder with the prefix **raw**.
+A quality check will be performed on the raw fastq file using [NanoPlot](https://github.com/wdecoster/NanoPlot) which is a tool that can be used to produce general quality metrics e.g. quality score distribution, read lengths and other general stats.
+A NanoPlot-report.html file will be saved under the **SampleName/01_QC/nanoplot** folder with the prefix **raw**.
 This report displays 6 plots as well as a table of summary statistics.

 <p align="center"><img src="docs/images/Example_Statistics.png" width="1000"></p>